cta-wave/mezzanine/README.md

 * [GIMP 2.10][gimp]

 Mezzanine sources:
-* [WAVE original source files][waveoriginal]
+* [WAVE original source files][wave-original]

 For example, to generate an annotated mezzanine file you will need the following original files referenced above:
 - `tearsofsteel_4k.mov`
 - `boundaries.png`
 - `Cousine-Regular.ttf`

 You can then execute the following to produce the an annotated mezzanine output file:
 `py mezzanine.py -s 00:00:07.250 -d 30 -f 30 -r 1280x720 -b boundaries.png -t Cousine-Regular.ttf -l A1 -q 4 --start-end-indicators enabled --window-len 6 tearsofsteel_4k.mov tos-30sec-example.mp4`

 The full details of the available commands for the script can be found by executing `py mezzanine.py -h`